Code-Institute-Submissions/meganw22-Project1/README.md

 | Submit | Clicking Submit will direct the user to successful form completion screen | Fill in all required form content correctly and press submit | User is directed to successful form completion screen | Pass |

 ## Bug Fixes
 During the creation of the website, class and id selectors were created during the initial flow of coding.
 I found that as I progressed with my code and built more intricate code that flow broke up.
 This resulted with splitting up and specifying more particular code to match the styles required on each page.
 For example, before; I used "class=img-wrapper" to wrap all images to the right of the body of text in each section.
 As I progressed, I found on occasion I was renaming id selectors as class selectors in CSS and not renaming the selectors in the html code.
-This resulted in large errors in responsivity and incorrectly displayed webpages.
+This resulted in large errors in responsivity and incorrectly displayed webpages resulting in sideways swiping to occur to see the full content.

 ![no-css](https://github.com/meganw22/Project1/assets/141934888/ebd8a4cf-7750-4b51-b8ad-5a8efa356a37)
 ![no-css-image](https://github.com/meganw22/Project1/assets/141934888/6f668da8-f0d0-415e-afde-a4cd9a4c0d94)